earney/asetniop/README.rst

 asetniop: Open Source
 ========================================

-This is a project forked from plover to create software to allow for faster, more efficient typing.
-By mainly using the middle row of a keyboard, users can type much more efficiently then using the key mappings used in QWERTY keyboards.
+This is a project (forked from plover) to create software to allow for faster, more efficient typing, by mainly using the middle row of a keyboard (the a,s,d,f,j,k,l and ; keys).
+Using this configuration allows users to type much more efficiently then using the key mappings used in QWERTY keyboards.